mnemonic-no/act/datamodel.md

 # Data model

-Install the tools for managing types:
+Install the tools for managing types (as root):

 ```bash
 pip3 install act-types